Web: Information Technology Program

 - Completion of an application form and a 1-2 page statement outlining career goals.

 To continue in the IT major, a student must maintain a minimum cumulative GPA of 2.75 in both major and non-major courses.
-All IT majors must complete at least two internships in their chosen field prior to graduation.
+All IT majors must complete at least one internship in their chosen field prior to graduation.

 Undergraduate Majors and Minors offered: